Well-being contributing factors: Parenthood

 The study determined that participants derived well-being from eudaimonic pursuits only if their parents had role modeled eudaimonia, but not if their parents had merely verbally endorsed eudaimonia.

 Studies were also conducted on responsiveness and demandingness.
 The studies participants were American university undergraduates.
 The terms are described as follows; responsiveness satisfies the basic psychological need for autonomy.
 This is relevant to eudaimonia because it supports and implements the values of initiative, effort, and persistence, and integration of one's behaviour's values, and true-self.
 Autonomy is an important psychological factor because it provides the individual with independence.
 Demandingness cultivates many of the qualities needed for eudaimonia, including structure, self-discipline, responsibility, and vision.
 Responsiveness and demandingness are reported to be good aspects of parenting.
 The studies report both of these qualities as important factors to well-being.

 The study addressed parenting style by assessing and using adaptions of Baumrind's Parent Behaviour Rating Interview.
 Adaptions of this interview were made into a seventy-five question based survey; participants answered questions organized into fifteen subscales.
 The study determined that eudaimonically oriented participants reported their parents had been both demanding and responsive towards them.
 A multiple regression showed that demandingness and responsiveness together explained as much as twenty-eight percent of the variance in eudaimonia, this suggests parenting played a major role in the development of this pursuit.
 This supported the expectation that eudaimonia is cultivated when parents encourage internal structure, self-discipline, responsibility, and vision, and simultaneously fulfill a child's needs for autonomy.
 The research concludes that parents who want their children to experience eudaimonia must firstly themselves "mentor" their children in the approaches to attain eudaimonia.
-To encourage eudaimonia verbally is not sufficient enough to suffice eudaimonia into adulthood.
+To encourage eudaimonia verbally is not sufficient to suffice eudaimonia into adulthood.
 Parents must clearly role model eudaimonia for it to truly be present in the child's life.